91ahmed/NODE-MVC/README.md

 #### A light-weight MVC framework based on node Js, express Js and some custom modules.

-### Installation
+### How to install

-Jus download the ZIP file or use git clone to get the repository and run this command from terminal
+Just download the ZIP file or use "git clone" to get the repository and run this command from terminal.

 ```json
 npm install